connexcs/docs/scriptforge.md

 ### Memory

 For speed enhancements variables in your application may be present between messages, however you should not assume this behaviour.
-Your application will be automatically distributed across multiple nodes and active variables will not be persistent (If you require persistence across messages you can use the datastore class).
+Your application will be automatically distributed across multiple nodes and active variables will not be persistent.
+If you require persistence across messages you can use the datastore class.
 The memory of your application may be limited (default to 100MB).
 You should ensure that you don't try to use more than the allocated amount or your application may crash.

 ### CPU (Time Limit)

 There are no hard CPU restrictions on your application, however its run time is limited (default 2 seconds).

-The first message to be processed can take up to 300ms to instantiate, further messages (in proximity) will be processed near instantaneously.

 ### Durability